beetbox/beets/docs/plugins/spotify.rst

 Spotify Plugin Modes
 ---------------------

 * ``list``: The default mode for the spotify plugin is to print out the playlist as a list of links.
-This list can then be copied and pasted in to a new or existing spotify playlist.
+This list can then be pasted in to a new or existing spotify playlist.
 * ``open``: This mode actually sends a link to your default webbrowser with instructions to open spotify with the playlist you created.
 Until this has been tested on all platforms, it will remain optional.